nahumck/nahumck.me/posts/2024/Capture on Repeat.md

 This morning when I couldn't sleep in the middle of the night for whatever stupid reason, I thought about how I've been using some of my shortcuts and trying to figure out how to improve them.
 As one does at 3:30am.
 And in my sleepless productivity, I created a couple of simple shortcuts that are going to improve capture for me.
 Both of these have the same basic blocks, so I'll show them side by side below.

 Sometimes I want to enter tasks as part of a brain dump.
-I'll grab my phone, use my one of my [versitile shortcuts](https://nahumck.me/function-by-a-thousand-cuts/) – like LockCut or CaptureCut – and enter the single task.
+I'll grab my phone, use my one of my [versatile shortcuts](https://nahumck.me/function-by-a-thousand-cuts/) – like LockCut or CaptureCut – and enter the single task.
 But what about multiple tasks?
 What if I want to continue to add items until I can't anymore?

 ![](/images/Capture-on-Repeat-Shortcuts.png "Clearly the right answer.")